 A reportingDescriptor object MAY contain a property named deprecatedGuids whose value is an array of zero or more unique (§3.7.2) GUID-valued strings (§3.5.3) each of which was used by a previous version of the tool as the value of the guid property (§3.42.5) for this object.

-If deprecatedGuids is absent, it SHALL default to an empty array.

 name property

-A reportingDescriptor object MAY contain a property named name whose value is a string containing an identifier that is understandable to an end user.
+A reportingDescriptor object MAY contain a property named name whose value is a localizable string (§3.5.2) containing an identifier that is understandable to an end user.
 If the name of a rule contains implementation details that change over time, a tool author might alter a rule's name (while leaving the stable id property (§3.42.3) unchanged).

 NOTE: A rule name is suitable in contexts where a readable identifier is preferable and where the lack of stability is not a concern.